iWinston/typeorm-plus/docs/connection-options.md

 * `pool.idleTimeoutMillis` -  the minimum amount of time that an object may sit idle in the pool before it is eligible for eviction due to idle time.
 Supersedes `softIdleTimeoutMillis`.
 Default: `30000`.

+ * `pool.errorHandler` - A function that get's called when underlying pool emits `'error'` event.
+Takes single parameter (error instance) and defaults to logging with `warn` level.

 * `options.fallbackToDefaultDb` - By default, if the database requestion by `options.database` cannot be accessed, the connection will fail with an error.
 However, if `options.fallbackToDefaultDb` is set to `true`, then the user's default database will